-- (1) The statutes come into force on the day after their announcement. - (2) It holds for all doctoral students who have not, within one year after these regulations come into force, applied in writing to the relevant doctoral committee including the start date of their doctoral work and proof thereof for a procedure in accordance with the regulations which were valid up to this point.
+(1) The statutes come into force on the day after their announcement.

+(2) It holds for all doctoral students who have not, within one year after these regulations ' , come into force, applied in writing to the relevant doctoral committee including the start data of their destand word and another themself for a massed we be according a secondary of the the date of their doctoral work and proof thereof for a procedure in accordance with the regulations which were valid up to this point.

-Issued on the basis of the decisions of the senate of Universität Regensburg taken on January 28, 2009 and May 20, 2009 and the approval of the rector of Universität Regensburg given on June 18, 2009.
-Regensburg, June 18, 2009 Universität Regensburg The Rector Prof. Dr. Thomas Strothotte This statute was laid down on June 18, 2009 in the university.
-It was announced with notices in the university on June 18, 2009 in the university on June 18, 2009.
-The promulgation date is, therefore June 18, 2009.
+Issued on the basis of the decisions of the senate of the University of Regensburg taken on January 28, 2009, and May 20, 2009, and the approval of the rector of the University of Regensburg given on June 18, 2009.

+Regensburg, June 18, 2009 University of Regensburg The Rector

+Prof. Dr. Thomas Strothotte

+This statute was laid down on June 18, 2009, in the university.
+This was announced with notices in the university on June 18, 2009.
+The promulgation date is, therefore, June 18, 2009.